schmittjoaopedro/spring-boot-sample/README.md

 ## Packages structure

-The files and packages are structure as follows:
+The files and packages are structured as follows:

 ![Package organization](package_organization.png)

-A brief description about the main packages:
+A brief description of the main packages:
 * src/main/java - contains all java source code of the application
-* src/main/resources/static - contains all static files (js, css e images).
+* src/main/resources/static - contains all static files (js, css e images)
 * src/main/resources/templates - contains all web pages mapped by the server with controllers
 * src/test - contains all files to test the application